moesuiga/moesuiga.github.io/source/_posts/lives/songs/angel-with-a-shortgun.md

 Well baby, you are all that I adore, if love is what you need, a soldier I will be.*

-*I'm an angel with a shortgun, fighting til' the war's won.
+*I'm an angel with a shotgun,
+fighting til' the war's won.
 I don't care if heaven won't take me back.
 I'll throw away my faith, babe, just to keep you safe.
 Don't you know you're everything I have? and I, wanna live, not just survive, tonight.*

-*I'm an angel with a shortgun, fighting til' the war's won
+*I'm an angel with a shotgun,
+fighting til' the war's won
 I don't care if heaven won't take me back.*

-*I'm an angel with a shortgun
+*I'm an angel with a shotgun
 fighting til' the war's won.
 I don't care if heaven won't take me back.
 I'll throw away faith, babe, just to keep you safe.
 Don't you know you're everything I have?
-(I'm an angel with a shortgun) and I, want to live, not just survive, tonight.
+(I'm an angel with a shotgun)
+and I, want to live, not just survive, tonight.
 (Live, not just survive)
 and I'm gonna hide, hide, hide my wings tonight.*